ChesterHsieh/ChesterHsieh.github.io/_posts/2019-11-06-NLP with Churn.md

 Everyone new to this problem should take look on [Kaggle data](https://www.kaggle.com/blastchar/telco-customer-churn) first.
 There are already good solution on predict.
 This post is trying to target text data.

 ## NLP source
-Call log/Email/Online assistance history are the three major resou
+Call log/Email/Online assistance history are the three major resource the company can utilize.
+Do you remember everytime you call for customer service you'll heard **For quality purpose, this call might be recorded**.

 # Pain Point
 # Paper solution
 # Sample code
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU1OTM3MzQ1NywtMTc1MDAzNDkyMl19
+eyJoaXN0b3J5IjpbMjA5MTExNjg0NywtMTc1MDAzNDkyMl19
 -->